Inside Llewyn Davis

 A melancholic feature with metaphoric allusions, Inside Llewyn Davis seems like a hidden love message from one brother Coen to the other, imagining what life would be like without the other.
 Bohemian life has never seemed so cruelly funny.

-Inside Llewyn Davis is released in the UK on 24th January 2014.
+Inside Llewyn Davis is released nationwide on 24th January 2014.

 Watch the trailer for Inside Llewyn Davis here: